harmony-one/h/progress/konstantin-potapov.md

+2026-04-17 This week, I merged the NTP PRs, opened a follow-up PR for the fork epoch update, and worked with Ulad to roll out the NTP changes to devnet.
+During testing, we found that block validation rejects blocks with the same Unix timestamp, so I updated the logic to delay block processing until the next Unix timestamp.
+In parallel, I started working on EVM improvements by refactoring cxReceipt and updating parts of the codebase for the 1.12 EVM upgrade.

+---

 2026-04-10 Fri(Vacation): Ulad found a regression in RPC request handling.
 It took some time to reproduce on testnet because we couldn’t inspect the requests directly on the RPC node.
 We now have a stable repro setup.

 ---